tgokal/wai21-workshop1/HOL/labs/HOL 2 Provision Azure VM from Azure Cloud Shell.md

 Whenever we buy a computer, the hardware components, like CPU and RAM are fixed into place - what we see is what we get.
 That's all good for our university assignments or Excel spreadsheets, but when big organisations are managing websites and apps where the number of users could increase or decrease, it would be incredibly beneficial to lever with these fixed components.

 Enter Microsoft Azure!
-With only a couple of clicks, we can use a computer - or virtual machine - with a different amount of RAM or a different type of processing unit.
+With only a couple of clicks, we can use a virtualised computer - or virtual machine - with a different amount of RAM or a different type of processing unit.
 That's the power (and not to mention cost effectiveness) of Azure - a user or organisation can scale the number of fixed hardware components (i.e. RAM, CPU vcores) depending on workload, online traffic and amount of data being collected.

 Think about Christmas or Black Friday - the demand for online shopping is massive!
 Online stores like eBay, Myers, Apple, H&M, Lululemon and Uniqlo for example, can scale their virtual machines up and down to support website demand all because they're hosted in the Cloud, and avoid receiving tweets like these...